NYC’s Planning Commission: Rubber Stamps or Checks and Balances?

 These many questions will remain on the table in the next few weeks, as the City Planning Commission considers DCP’s proposed rezoning of East Harlem.

-The City Planning Commission has not officially scheduled the hearing for the East Harlem rezoning proposal, but it will likely be on Wednesday August 23, 10 a.m. at 22 Reade Street, Manhattan.
-Check back here for updates.
+SEE UPDATED LOCATION AND TIME: The City Planning Commission will hold a hearing for the East Harlem rezoning proposal on Wednesday August 23, 2 p.m. at 1 Centre Street, Manhattan.

-Note: *Correction: Originally neglected to mention that the city comptroller was also on the Board of Estimates.
+After reading the report on NYC’s Planning Commission: Rubber Stamps or Checks and Balances?
+I’m in favor of improving the quality of life in low-come neighborhoods but not at the expense of gentrification and displacement.
+The words re-zoning and affordable housing is misleading to the residents that will be impacted by this plan to re-zone Jerome Ave., in the East and West part of the Bronx.
+This plan is looking to build affordable housing, the question is, affordable for who; those making $100,oo0 or more a year or, the present residents who income is less than $25,000 a year.
+It is my belief that private developers should not be involved in rebuilding communities.
+I suggest or recommend that Community-Based Developers should be involved in the process of re-building low- come communities.
+It’s imperative that the Mayor’s office need re-consider whether the Tax-Abatement given to private developers during the 1980’s and who actually benefitted from this luxury endowment.
+I hope all parties are able to decide what’s fair and equitable for everyone involved.
+There is an upcoming meeting with the City Planning Commission on November 29th, 10:00am to 2:00pm.